 Then there’s the case of Brigitte Jackson, a Georgia woman whom authorities arrested for trying to cash a fake state tax refund check for, gulp, more than $94 million.
 According to police, Jackson claimed $99 million in wages on a fake tax return, which she then used as the basis for collecting the $94 million refund.
 The state, sensing something amiss, cut her a check for $94,323,148 and then told her to go to the bank to cash it.
 As she was about to cash the check, the police swooped in and nabbed her for theft and conspiracy to defraud [source: Hastings].

 You don’t have to resort to such fraudulent techniques to increase the amount of money the government returns to you each tax season.
 Avoiding them will help you avoid a tax audit and all you have to do is follow these 10 simple tips to get the bigger tax return.

 10. Reconsider Filing Status (if You’re Married)

 Every year, many married couples decide to file a joint tax return, but in some cases that may not be a wise financial decision.
 Like many things related to income tax filing, it all depends on your circumstances.
 For one thing, a couple earning similar incomes and filing jointly may get nudged into a higher tax bracket.

 Filing separately can boost a refund if one of the spouses has a lot of medical bills or other expenses that may be tax deductible.
 Deducting those expenses will allow the spouse to lower their adjusted gross income, which means he or she will be getting back more money during refund time.
-In addition to out-of-pocket medical bills, other expenses, such as those for business travel and job hunting, can be deducted.
+In addition to out-of-pocket medical bills, other expenses, such as those for business travel, can be deducted.